 - 1 teaspoon garlic powder

 - In a mixing bowl, mix together wheat gluten, nutritional yeast, onion powder, salt and poultry seasoning.

 - In a larger bowl, combine ¾ cup broth and tahini and whisk until smooth.

 - Mix the dry ingredients with the wet and stir until well combined.

 - Knead the dough until it is elastic but not dry.
 Sprinkle some additional gluten flour if you find you have made your dough too sticky.

 - Divide the dough into small little nuggets.
 Keep in mind they will grow to about twice their size, so make then smaller then you would normally.
 You should have enough dough for 24.
-Place the nuggets in a casserole dish, with the chopped onion and cover them with remaining vegetable broth.
+Place the nuggets in a casserole dish, with the chopped onion and cover them with remaining vegetable broth and foil.

-- Cook nuggets in broth and onions for 1 hour at 350 degrees, flipping at 45 minutes.
+- Cook nuggets in broth and onions for 1 hour in the oven at 350 degrees, flipping at 45 minutes.